alexmao86/eclipse-tycho-archetype/README.md

 #### Location

 All the test plug-ins should be located under the `tests/` folder.
-For instance, adding a `fr.kazejiyu.piou.core.tests` plugin-in to the project would result in the following tree structure:
+For instance, adding a `fr.kazejiyu.foo.core.tests` plugin-in to the project would result in the following tree structure:

 ```
 .
 └───tests
     │   pom.xml
-    └───fr.kazejiyu.piou.core.tests
+    └───fr.kazejiyu.foo.core.tests
         │   .classpath
         │   .project
         │   build.properties